tweakoz/cvm/README.md

 Requirements
 ------------
-C++VM is in pure shell.
-(Would have been a heresy to use python ;) C++VM need the Offirmo Shell Library : https://github.com/Offirmo/offirmo-shell-lib
+cvm is in pure shell.
+(Would have been a heresy to use python ;)

 Installation
 ------------